 1. Preheat oven to 350°F.

 2. Cook pasta shells in plenty of boiling, salted water according to package directions.
 Strain into a large colander, then rinse with cold water.
-Dump out onto a large sheet of foil spread out on a counter.
-Separate the shells into individual pieces, and shake out any extra water lodged inside.
+Dump out onto a large baking sheet, and separate the shells, shaking out any extra water lodged inside.

 2. While the shells cook, combine the beaten egg, all of the ricotta, 1 3/4 cups of the mozzarella, 1/2 cup of the Parmesan, and all of the parsley into a medium bowl.
 Stir with a fork to blend thoroughly.
 Combine the remaining 1/4 cup of mozzarella and 1/4 cup of Parmesan in a small bowl; set aside.

 3. Lightly coat a 9×13-inch baking dish with nonstick spray.
-Pour about 3/4 of the jar of marinara sauce into the dish, spreading the sauce to cover the bottom evenly.
+Pour about half of the jar of marinara sauce into the dish, spreading the sauce to cover the bottom evenly.